swiss-territorial-data-lab/proj-rooftops/README.md

 # proj-rooftops

-**Data**: This workflow is based on some classified LiDAR point cloud.
+**Data**: This workflow is based on some classified LiDAR point cloud. <br>
 **Requirements**:
-- There are no hardware or software requirements for this.
-Everything was tested with Python 3.11
+- There are no hardware or software requirements.
+- Everything was tested with Python 3.11
 - The necessary libraries can be installed from the file `requirements.txt`

 The path to the config file is hard-coded at the start of each script.